15 Most Popular Filipino Desserts

 3. Ube Halaya

-Ube Halaya is derived from the Indian word ube (pronounced oo-be) meaning purple yam and halaya meaning jelly or mash.
-Ube Halaya refers to the sweet, smooth-textured pudding that can be eaten as a snack or with desserts or as a flavoring/ingredient in ice cream and cakes.
+The name is derived from the Indian words ‘ube’ (pronounced oo-be), meaning purple yam, and ‘halaya’ meaning jelly or mash.
+Ube Halaya is a sweet, smooth-textured pudding that can be eaten as a snack, with desserts, or used to flavor/color ice cream and cakes.

-Although there are many ways of using ube for delicious recipes, the preparation and cooking of Ube Halaya is quite basic.
-The ube is peeled, boiled, grated and mashed, and then sweetened with condensed milk or sweetened coconut milk before putting in a saucepan with melted butter.
-The mixture is stirred vigorously until thickened, when it is left to cool.
+Although there are many ways of using ube for delicious recipes, the preparation and cooking of Ube Halaya are pretty straightforward.
+The ube is peeled, boiled, grated, and mashed, then sweetened with condensed milk or sweetened coconut milk before being placed in a saucepan with melted butter.
+The mixture is stirred vigorously until thickened when it is left to cool.
 Ube Halaya is typically refrigerated and served cold.

 4. Sapin Sapin

-The process starts with making the sticky rice dough from scratch, then extracting the coconut milk and cooking ube halaya which is one of its many layers.
-It usually takes a whole day to finish this dessert.
-Sapin-Sapin is a festive looking dessert with vibrant colors and is usually served with latik or toasted coconut curd.
-It is visually appealing and typically has 3 layers; purple, yellow, and white.
+The process starts with making the sticky rice dough from scratch, extracting the coconut milk, and cooking ube halaya, one of its many layers.
+This process usually takes a whole day.
+Then, it is typically served with latik or toasted coconut curd.
+It is visually appealing and typically has three layers; purple, yellow, and white.

 5. Mais Con Yelo

-Mais con Yelo (corn with ice) is a cold and refreshing dessert made with sweet corn, shaved ice, milk, and sugar.
-It is served plain or topped with toasted rice krispies, crushed corn flakes, or even with ice cream.
-Traditionally, both halo-halo and mais con yelo are made with crushed or shaved ice drizzled with a sweet, milky mixture.
+Mais con Yelo (corn with ice) is a refreshing cold dessert made with sweet corn, shaved ice, milk, and sugar.
+Traditionally, it is made with crushed or shaved ice drizzled with a sweet, milky mixture.
+It is served plain or topped with toasted rice krispies, crushed corn flakes, or ice cream.

 6. Turon